 Decide on a venue for your pickleball tournament

-You can look over the USAPA rules to check for minimum court size needed for your tournament.
+You can look over the USAPA rules to check for the minimum court size needed for your tournament.
 On average, matches take between 40 and 60 minutes.
 They can be shorter in the beginning of the tournament and longer towards the end.
 These are all of the things you will need to take into account when considering the size of the venue and duration of venue reservation.

 Select the type of your tournament

 If this is your first tournament, it would be best to make it a promotional one.
-Since, you are still learning and getting to know the process, it might be good if there are no consequences to how successful the tournament is- the contestants don’t receive Tournament Points.
-Once you learn how to best organize the tournaments, you can change the type to “sanctioned” and there will be a number of requirements you will have to fulfil.
+Since you are still learning and getting to know the process, it might be good if there are no consequences to how successful the tournament is- the contestants don’t receive Tournament Points.
+Once you learn how to best organize the tournaments, you can change the type to “sanctioned” and there will be a number of requirements you will have to fulfill.

 Calculate the overall cost of the tournament

 This step is the most important one since this is where you make most of the decisions that will define the final result- your pickleball tournament.
-Some of the questions you might want to ask yourself and your staff are:
+Some of the questions you might want to ask yourself and your staff is: